Use the drop-down menu or type in a player's name

 Gatt plays for Molde in the Norwegian Tippeligaen, so watching the Michigan native’s games in America is no easy task.
 But on August 4, 2011, Gatt scored a beautiful game-winning goal against IK Start that soon found its way onto the Internet and into the fertile imaginations of U.S. soccer supporters.

 In the play, Gatt took possession of the ball around the midfield stripe, rushed forward down the right flank, deked a defender to the turf, and sent a near-post laser into the back of the net.
 It was only one sequence, but it spoke volumes about Gatt’s potential.
-Fast, skilled, physical, and assertive, Gatt is a very intriguing prospect for the United States—and he’s only 21 years old.
+Fast, skilled, physical, and assertive, Gatt is a very intriguing prospect for the United States.

 Gatt is already a go-to guy for his coach at Molde, former Manchester United star Ole Gunnar Solskjaer.
 Following a brief stay at the Austrian side SC Rheindorf Altach, Gatt scored five goals in 27 games for Molde in 2011, leading the club to its first-ever Norwegian top-flight championship.
 Gatt also got to play in the group stages of the 2012-2013 UEFA Champions League.